alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

     * (b) doesn't do anything you *don't* want
   * you should refactor the code after you get it to work
   * you must at least try to understand it, then mark (with a code comment or commit message) what parts of the code you don't understand
-  * you should put a code comment with a link to the Stack Overflow answer, so future coders (including you!) can learn more about how it works and why it was needed
+  * you should put a code comment with a link to the StackOverflow answer, so future coders (including you!) can learn more about how it works and why it was needed

 # Write a Failing Test